Voltes V: Voltes Team

 Born on October 20, Hiyoshi is the youngest of the Goh brothers and a 10 year old a genius in inventing automatons.
 He has been interested in learning mechanics, robotics, and electromagnetism since a very young age.
 He was considered a genius by many university professors.
 He even created a funny little octopus-robot called Tako-chan/Octo-1, but to his big brothers, Kenichi and Daijiro, Hiyoshi will always be a little brother, a child who never felt the warmth and love of a real father.
 He also excels in swimming and diving.
 Because of his exceptional talents, Hiyoshi was asked to join the Voltes V Team as a technical handyman, specifically for repairs during field operations.
 His uniform is light green and he pilots the Volt Frigate (ボルトフリゲート, Boruto Furigēto) (Legs).
-He is known as "Little Jon Armstrong" in the Philippines.